nourallah171727/query-execution-service/README.md

+## !!
+Please read the design.md file under project root /docs/design.md for a complete explanation of design and limitations !!
 ## Asynchronous Query Execution API with Caching
 A RESTful Spring Boot application that executes analytical SQL queries asynchronously.
 Queries are persisted in MySQL and cached in an in-memory `ConcurrentHashMap` for faster retrieval.